webDva/jekyll-now/_posts/2019-04-26-when-entrepreneurship-is-the-only-way.md

 Do the right thing.

-I long for the day when I can say "やった！" And so I endeavor to accomplish the Proserity program's objective.
+I long for the day when I can say "やった！" And so I endeavor to accomplish the Prosperity program's objective.
 And as only I can construct the bridge of the river of life on which I must cross, this entry categorizes great knowledge.

 I'm endeavoring to achieve a local optimum of prosperity.
 It is an extremely modest goal, but let us not forget that this noble endeavor is an investment in the future--a future that we are committed to engineer to be one of great prosperity.